Preserving Angles Improves Feature Distillation: Further Results

 However, this results in poorer results in dense image tasks, like semantic segmentation. \cref{tbl:semantic_segmentation_accuracy_bigger} shows that the students trained with a larger teacher network have poorer mIoU for a linear probe on the Pascal VOC 2012 dataset.
 Undertaking longer distillation runs, or continuing training using a larger image resolution potentially might be helpful in these cases.

-\paragraph{Further out-of-distribution detection results.} The OOD detection results for all of the OpenOOD datasets \cite{yang2022openood} are presented in \cref{tbl:imagenet_full_ood}, \cref{tbl:specialist_ood_near} and \cref{tbl:specialist_ood_far}.
+\paragraph{Further out-of-distribution detection results.} The OOD detection results for all of the OpenOOD datasets \citep{yang2022openood} are presented in \cref{tbl:imagenet_full_ood}, \cref{tbl:specialist_ood_near} and \cref{tbl:specialist_ood_far}.
 The tables report the ROC-AUC for detecting OOD images and the False Positive Rate (FPR) using a 95\% threshold for including all in-distribution images.
-To produce these results, the KNN+ \cite{sun2022outofdistributiondetectiondeepnearest} OOD metric is used to measure the performance of the model backbones.
+To produce these results, the KNN+ \citep{sun2022outofdistributiondetectiondeepnearest} OOD metric is used to measure the performance of the model backbones.
 For ImageNet-1K, we sample 1\% of the dataset (12,812 images) and set $k=10$ to measure distance to OOD samples.
 For CIFAR-10/100, we sample 100\% of the dataset (50,000 images) and set $k=1$.

-\section{Ablation studies}
+\section{Ablation Studies}

-In this section we modify a number of hyperparameters and component choices for TinTeM to investigate how these impact performance.
+In this section we modify a number of hyperparameters and component choices for CosPress to investigate how these impact performance.
 In the tables below the bold parameter sets are the default ones used throughout the rest of the paper.

-\paragraph{TinTeM dimensionality reduction loss weighting.} We consider the performance of weighting the dimensionality reduction loss in \cref{eq:tintem_total_loss}, rather than freezing the gradients of $\phi$ in the student loss.
+\paragraph{CosPress dimensionality reduction loss weighting.} We consider the performance of weighting the dimensionality reduction loss in \cref{eq:tintem_total_loss}, rather than freezing the gradients of $\phi$ in the student loss.
 This gives an alternative loss function

 where $\gamma$ is a weighting factor prioritises the dimensionality reduction loss when it is set to be greater than one. \cref{tbl:tintem_ablation_dimensionality_reduction_weighting} shows that the approach of weighting or freezing gradients leads to similar results.